 The CJIS Information Security Unit (ISU) was created in July 2010.
-The Unit consists of the State Information Security Officer, a Computer Information Technology Specialist and a CJIS Specialist.
-The unit is responsible for implementing the FBI's CJIS Security Policy at the Missouri State Highway Patrol as well as monitoring its implementation at all criminal justice and civil agencies in Missouri that have access to the
+The Unit consists of the State Information Security Officer, two Computer Information Technology Specialists and a CJIS Specialist.
+The unit is responsible for implementing the FBI's CJIS Security Policy at the Missouri State Highway Patrol as

-CJIS network.
+State Highway Patrol as well as monitoring its implementation at all criminal justice and civil agencies in Missouri that have access to the CJIS network.